librecaptcha/lc-core/README.md

 ### PoppingCharactersCaptcha
 ![PoppingCharacters Sample](./samples/popping.gif)

-### BlurCaptcha
-An image of a word is blurred before being shown to the user.

 ### LabelCaptcha
-This providers takes in two sets of images.
+This CAPTCHA provider takes in two sets of images.
 One with known labels, and the other unknown.
 The created image has a pair of words one from each set.
 The user is tested on the known word, and their answer to the unknown word is recorded.
 If a sufficient number of users agree on their answer to the unknown word, it is transferred to the list of known words.